 |Euro NCAP||Adult protection||Child protection||Safety assist|

-The 2 Series Active Tourer is BMW's first-ever front-wheel-drive car, making this model quite different to everything that's gone before it.
+The 2 Series Active Tourer was BMW's first-ever front-wheel-drive car, making it quite different to everything that went before it.
 That means instead of sharing parts with the rest of the BMW range, the 2 Series Active Tourer actually has more in common with the MINI Countryman.